getsentry/sentry-javascript/docs/install/index.rst

 Bower
 ~~~~~

-We also provide a way to deploy the sentry plugin via `bower
+We also provide a way to deploy Raven via `bower
 <http://twitter.github.com/bower/>`_.
-Usefull if you want serve your scripts instead relying on CDNs and mantain a ``component.json`` with a list of dependencies and versions.
+Useful if you want serve your scripts instead relying on CDNs and mantain a ``component.json`` with a list of dependencies and versions.

 .. code-block:: sh